oceanprotocol/docs/content/tutorials/polygon-bridge.md

 In some places, the Polygon Network is still using its old brand Matic.
 Either you run into Matic or Polygon - it's the exact same thing.
 For the purpose of this guide, we'll use Matic in the next few paragraphs since the interfaces you're going to use still use the old brand.

-For details and answers to some of the commonly asked questions check the [blog post](https://blog.oceanprotocol.com/ocean-on-polygon-network-8abad19cbf47).
+For details check the [blog post](https://blog.oceanprotocol.com/ocean-on-polygon-network-8abad19cbf47).

 ## Deposit Tokens